wp-plugins/genesis-widget-background/readme.txt

 * Fields show/hide based on user selection for cleaner UI
 * Option for fixed background image
 * Works alongside the original *Genesis - Featured Page*
+* Genesis 2.0
-* Genesis 2.0 and HTML5 compatible
+* For the moment only HTML5 compatible

 If you are looking for additional features, let me know in the plugin support forum.